across the world

 Trent Sutton, Fractional Chief Financial Officer (CFO) for Full Velocity Consulting

-“In 2020 we look forward to more employees and employers embracing the work-from-home lifestyle post-COVID-19, opening the door to even more flexible workers including fractional team members through shared executive and staffing organizations.”
+“In the upcoming year, we look forward to more employees and employers embracing the work-from-home lifestyle post-COVID-19, opening the door to even more flexible workers including fractional team members through shared executive and staffing organizations.”

-Well, the best way to deal with this situation and eliminate the stress associated with the overburden of work is to outsource non-core operations to renowned firms.
-Are you also in a similar situation and feeling overwhelmed with work due to a shortage of staff or a lack of time?
-Meet Cogneesol, an established outsourcing firm providing back-office support to accounting firms worldwide for 13 years.
+If you are in a similar situation and feeling overwhelmed with work due to a shortage of staff or a lack of time, get in touch with Cogneesol.
+We are an established outsourcing firm providing back-office support to accounting firms worldwide since 2008.

 Thought-leadership articles, blogs, case studies on how to optimize operations, makes processes efficient, reduce costs, be future-ready – Stay abreast with our newsletter.